jiva/tenable_zero_day_assessment/zero_day_assessment_challenge_2_jiva.md

 ***

-Ok, after searching the web for a few minutes I learned about an awesome Ghidra extension called GhidraBoy (https://github.com/Gekkio/GhidraBoy).
+Ok, after searching the web for a few minutes I learned about an awesome Ghidra extension called [GhidraBoy](https://github.com/Gekkio/GhidraBoy).
 This seemed to do the trick, as I can now see sensible disassembly and also decompiled code!

-This youtube video (https://www.youtube.com/watch?v=dQLp5i8oS3Y) is also a helpful guide in starting out with Gameboy ROM hacking.
+[This youtube video](https://www.youtube.com/watch?v=dQLp5i8oS3Y) is also a helpful guide in starting out with Gameboy ROM hacking.

 ![Image](./writeup_images/c2_ghidra_successfulish_disassembly.png)